puleri/Lilypad-Client/README.md

 ## Future development
 In future iterations of the client, I would like users to be able to view notes index upon log-in and to be able to edit notes by clicking on them rather than entering in a seperate box + note Id.
 Currently users are required to input their id's which is tedious.
+Also I would like to create a way for users to reset their passwords-- that way you dont ever need to lose your notes.

 ## Wireframes
 <https://imgur.com/a/ckpB6N5>,